+PROGRAM REPORT CODE: 0146

 UNIFORM CHART OF ACCOUNTS CODE: 3-XXXX-0146-XXX

-STATUTORY REFERENCE: N/A CFDA# 84.425B
+STATUTORY REFERENCE: CFDA# N/A 84.425B

-TERM: July 1 to June 30

-PURPOSE: To provide payment to participants who successfully complete the professional development program.

-Rethink Ed Facilitator Pathway professional development.

-ELIGIBILITY: Public school units who employ a participant who completed the fringe benefits.

-FORMULA: The PSU is provided the amount of the stipend and the associated
+TYPE: Dollars TERM: July 1 to June 30 PURPOSE: To provide payment to participants who successfully complete the Rethink Ed Facilitator Pathway professional development.
+ELIGIBILITY: Public school units who employ a participant who completed the professional development program.
+FORMULA: The PSU is provided the amount of the stipend and the associated fringe benefits.

-- 1) This program is administered through the Department of Public Instruction.
+- This program is administered through the Department of Public Instruction.
 PSUs are not required to apply for the funds.
 Participants eligible for stipends must have successfully completed Rethink Ed professional development, encompassing 40 contact hours, mastery of blended instructional models, successful online course completion, active participation in synchronous sessions and engagement in coaching sessions facilitated by the NCDPI Office of Virtual Instruction Services. - 2) Funds may only be used for the payment to participants as directed by the Department of Public Instruction.